Previous dayApril 14, 2026Next day

 6.2 km2--✓ ReviewedUSGS →

-On April 14, 2026 at 23:14 UTC, a magnitude 2.3 earthquake struck 20 km ESE of Silver Springs, Nevada.
+On April 14, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 20 km ESE of Silver Springs, Nevada at 23:14 UTC.
 It arrived roughly 22 hours after a larger magnitude 5.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
 A small number of nearby observers (2) submitted felt reports to the USGS.
-The hypocenter lay at 6.2 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 6.2 km depth.
 The epicenter is at 39.345°, -119.009°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14